-Wowza has a number of APIs in Java and REST to build infrastructure around their streaming platform.
+Wowza has a number of APIs in Java and REST to build infrastructure around its streaming platform.
 These include a server-side API for the Wowza Streaming Engine.
 This API integrates with databases, storage, web servers, and external processing.

 Wowza Streaming Cloud Event-Based Pricing